 Cloud providers with robust security can be certified to show they are compliant with HIPAA and HITECH healthcare regulations governing IT systems that handle sensitive healthcare information – this is necessary for HIPAA-compliant cloud storage hosting.
 For companies handling payment data like credit card numbers, Cloud providers, like Atlantic.Net, can also get audited for PCI compliance.

-A service provider which has been audited and certified according to these standards has proven it has the technical capacity and procedures in place to provide robust enough security to protect the most sensitive business information.
+A service provider that has been audited and certified according to these standards has proven it has the technical capacity and procedures in place to provide robust enough security to protect the most sensitive business information.

 Firewalls are the foundation of technical security for any network, including one in the Cloud.
-A firewall is a hardware or software system which applies rules to all traffic passing through the perimeter of a network.
+A firewall is a hardware or software system that applies rules to all traffic passing through the perimeter of a network.
 Data passing in or out of your Cloud environment is inspected and filtered by the firewall based on the rules, keeping suspicious traffic out, and sensitive data in.
 This is what provides the network barrier between your systems and other systems in the data center.
 Atlantic.Net integrates industry-leading firewall solutions and/or a custom proprietary firewall appliance to maximize the reach and effectiveness of this filtering.
 The rules governing the firewall must be managed to adapt to threats and maintain security, a process best handled by experts, often through a service provider.

 Acronyms you need to know